papertrail/remote_syslog2/README.md

 ## Installing

-Precompiled binaries for Mac, Linux and Windows are available on the [remote_syslog2 releases page][releases].
+Precompiled binaries for Mac (Darwin), Linux and Windows are available on the [remote_syslog2 releases page][releases].

 Untar the package, copy the "remote_syslog" executable into your $PATH,